The "handedness" of language: Directional symmetry breaking of sign usage in words: Results

-Apart from the Gini index, the inequality in sign occurrence distribution at the terminal positions of a sequence can also be measured by other means, e.g., using information or Shannon entropy, a key concept in information theory.
-Fig.~\ref{figs3} shows that using the normalized difference of entropy $\Delta S$, estimated from the sign occurrence distributions at the left and rights ends of the different linguistic corpora, yields qualitatively similar results to those obtained by using the Gini index.
-The sign of $\Delta S$ in all cases is seen to be consistent with the direction of writing, with left-to-right written languages having positive values of $\Delta S$ while those written right-to-left have $\Delta S <0$.
-This is in complete agreement with our earlier conclusion that there is relatively more equality in the probability of occurrence of different signs at the beginning of a word than at its end - reflected in the higher non-uniformity for sign usage distribution for the latter.
-Thus, the asymmetry we observe in linguistic sequences is robust with respect to the specific measure of inequality being used.
+Apart from the Gini index, the inequality in sign occurrence distribution at the terminal positions of a sequence can also be measured by other means, e.g., using information entropy (also referred to as Shannon entropy), a key concept in information theory.
+It measures the amount of uncertainty in a process by quantifying the non-uniformity in the probability distribution of different events.
+Thus, if all signs have equal probability of occurrence at a particular position in any sequence, this would correspond to the highest value of entropy (while the Gini index would have been the lowest in this case).
+On the other hand, if only a single sign occurs at this position in all sequences (i.e., the case of extreme inequality for which Gini index is highest), then the entropy is zero.
+Fig~\ref{figs2} shows that using the normalized difference of entropy $\Delta S$, estimated from the sign occurrence distributions at the left and right ends of the different linguistic corpora, yields qualitatively similar results to those obtained by using the Gini index.
+The sign of $\Delta S$ in almost all cases is seen to be consistent with the direction of writing, with left-to-right written languages having positive values of $\Delta S$ (with the lone exception of Egyptian Hieroglyphics, for which we have used a database in which all sequences have been oriented so as to read from left to right for all our analysis) while those written right-to-left have $\Delta S <0$.
+This is in broad agreement with our earlier conclusion that there is relatively more equality in the probability of occurrence of different signs at the beginning of a word than at its end - reflected in the higher non-uniformity for sign usage distribution for the latter.
+Thus, it suggests that the asymmetry we observe in linguistic sequences may be robust with respect to the specific measure of inequality being used.